English and Music BA 36 months Undergraduate Programme By The University of Sheffield |TopUniversities

 Explore literature, language and music from a variety of cultures and time periods, delving into how the arts influenced culture and, in turn, how culture has influenced the arts.

-You’ll have the option to pursue either an English literature or an English language pathway - or take modules from both areas, studying a range of genres from literary fiction, journalism, theatre, film, everyday conversation, adverts, digital writing, to poetry and creative writing.
+You’ll have the option to pursue either an English literature or an English language pathway - studying a range of genres from literary fiction, journalism, theatre, film, everyday conversation, adverts, digital writing, to poetry and creative writing.

 You'll study a variety of musical genres in cutting edge facilities, including purpose-built music practice rooms, recording studios and music psychology labs.